-- B. Investigation of Complaints - 1.
+B. Investigation of Complaints

 The IACUC will investigate the validity of all complaints.
 This will include inspection of the applicable animal facilities and research or educational sites, discussions with the supervisor and other involved personnel, and further discussion with the person submitting the allegation.
-The Attending Veterinarian will advise a supervisor to make corrections in a timely manner where the facilities or practices are determined to be significantly deficient, defined as a threat to animal health or safety. - 2.
-All reported concerns and investigations will be reviewed by the IACUC and any necessary actions will be voted on by a quorum of IACUC members.
-The IO is made aware of any investigations.
+The Attending Veterinarian will advise a supervisor to make corrections in a timely manner where the facilities or practices are determined to be significantly deficient, defined as a threat to animal health or safety.

+- 2. All reported concerns and investigations will be reviewed by the IACUC and any necessary actions will be voted on by a quorum of IACUC members.
 Outcomes of the vote with recommendations for discipline or correction will be forwarded to the IO.
-A formal report will be drafted by the IACUC and submitted to the IO.
-The IO can request a meeting with the IACUC chair, AC, or ORA representative for report review and has access to all IACUC documents. - 3.
+A formal report will be drafted by the IACUC and submitted to the IO. - 3.
 Written notification of the findings of the complaint will be filed with the supervisor of the research or educational activity, that person's supervisor, the Dean of the Academic College, the IO, and the ORA.
 Where required under applicable federal laws and implementing regulations, the IO will report violations to the agency sponsoring such activities.

-OLAW will be notified if violations are determined to be due to noncompliance. - C. Suspension of Activities
+C. Suspension of Activities